top of page

 Can I use public charging stations for my PHEV?

 Yes, you can use public charging stations for your plug-in hybrid.
-Public charging networks, like ChargePoint and EVgo, offer Level 2 charging stations compatible with most PHEVs.
+Public charging networks, like ChargePoint and EVgo, offer Level 2 PHEV chargers compatible with most plug-in hybrids.
 Ensure your PHEV has the appropriate EV charging connector and, if necessary, an adapter.
-While most PHEVs do support Level 3 fast charging, many can utilize Level 2 stations for convenient and faster charging away from home.
+While most PHEVs do not support Level 3 fast chargers, many can utilize Level 2 PHEV chargers for convenient and faster charging away from home.

 You can charge your plug-in hybrid at various locations, including home charging stations, workplace EV chargers, and public EV charging networks.
-Popular charging networks like EVgo, ChargePoint, and Electrify America offer widespread access to public EV charging stations, ensuring convenient charging options for PHEV owners on the go.
+Popular charging networks like EVgo, ChargePoint, and Electrify America offer widespread access to public EV charging stations, ensuring convenient PHEV charger options on the go.

-Do I need a special charger to charge my plug-in hybrid at home?
+Do I need a special PHEV charger for my home?

 In most cases, you do not need a special charger to charge your PHEV at home.
 Most plug-in hybrids come with a Level 1 charging cable, which can be plugged into a standard household electrical outlet.
 This basic charging setup is convenient for overnight charging.

-However, you may install a Level 2 charging station for faster charging at home.
-Level 2 chargers operate at 240V and are more powerful than standard household outlets.
-While not absolutely necessary, a Level 2 charger can significantly reduce charging time compared to Level 1.
+However, you may install a Level 2 PHEV charger for faster charging at home.
+Level 2 PHEV chargers operate at 240V and are more powerful than standard household outlets.
+While not absolutely necessary, a Level 2 PHEV charger can significantly reduce charging time compared to Level 1.

 How big are PHEV batteries?